To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 Our experienced credit team will continue to review our current holdings and any purchases we make going forward.
 All of the securities purchased receive a minimal credit risk designation prior to purchase and are periodically reviewed for any changes to the credit outlook.
 We continue to maintain very high grade, liquid portfolios.

-The SIFMA Index (the 7-day high grade market index comprised of tax-exempt Variable Rate Demand Obligations reset rates that are reported to the Municipal Securities Rulemaking board weekly) has averaged 0.05% the first half of the year.
-Fixed rate municipal notes continue to see strong demand with six-month notes yielding approximately 0.06%.
+The SIFMA Index (the 7-day high grade market index comprised of tax-exempt Variable Rate Demand Obligations reset rates that are reported to the Municipal Securities Rulemaking board weekly) has averaged 0.04% year to date.

 All investments involve risk, including the possible loss of principal.
 Certain investments involve greater or unique risks that should be considered along with the objectives, fees, and expenses before investing.